United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 Any requirements with respect to distributions to shareholders?

-The company must allocate 5% of its net profits each year to create a statutory reserve.
-The partners may resolve that the allocation of net profits shall be deducted from the net profits to the statutory reserve, and this may be discontinued when the reserve reaches half of the capital.
-The partners may allocate additional reserve as they see fit.
+LLCs must allocate 5% of its net profits each year to create a statutory reserve.
+The shareholders may resolve that the allocation of net profits shall be deducted from the net profits to the statutory reserve, and this may be discontinued when the reserve reaches half of the capital.
+The shareholders may allocate additional reserve as they see fit.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?